Bacon Wrapped Little Smokies

 These brown sugar bacon little smokies have been one of my favorite appetizer recipes for a long time.

-Check out my Crockpot BBQ Lil Smokies, Bacon Wrapped Pickles, and these Bacon Wrapped Crackers!
+Check out my Crockpot BBQ Lil smokies, bacon wrapped pickles, and these bacon wrapped crackers!

 This post may contain affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.
-Read my disclosure policy here.
+As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
+Read my disclosure policy.

-Lil’ smokies – Lil smokies are the most important ingredient of this recipe, but swap for any little smoke sausage or hot dogs that you prefer.
+- Lil’ smokies – Lil smokies are the most important ingredient of this recipe, but swap for any little smoke sausage or hot dogs that you prefer.

-For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
-Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)
+For more insider tips, tricks, and a behind the scenes look, follow me on Pinterest, Facebook, Instagram, & X.

 How To Make Bacon Wrapped Smokies

-First: Preheat oven to 350F.
+- Preheat oven to 350F.
 Cut slices of bacon into thirds.
-Open lil smokies and pat dry.
+Open the sausages and them pat dry.
+Wrap each in a piece of bacon.

-Second: Wrap each in a piece of bacon.
-Place with seams of your strips of bacon facing down in a single layer inside baking dish.
+- Place with seams of your strips of bacon facing down in a single layer inside baking dish.
 Continue until you wrap them all or the bacon is all gone.

-Third: Sprinkle with sticky brown sugar melt until evenly coated.
+- Sprinkle with sticky brown sugar melt until evenly coated.

-Place your baking pan in the oven for 40 – 45 minutes or until pieces of bacon are crispy and brown sugar turns caramelized.
+- Place your baking pan in the oven for 40 – 45 minutes or until pieces of bacon are crispy and brown sugar turns caramelized.
 Remove and serve!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.